roman-yagodin/csexec/README.md

 * Full C# language features.
 * Ability to pass arguments to the script.
-* Script name passed as first argument.
+* Script file name passed as first argument.
+* Ability to run script in the terminal emulator.

 ## Install & prepare scripts